An Post had to freeze about 50,000 pre-paid “currency” cards because of an ongoing accounting scandal at Wirecard.

-Most people will now be using the likes of N26, Bunq or Revolut when spending abroad.
+Most people will now be using the likes of N26 or Revolut when spending abroad.
 These cards have become very popular in Ireland in the last 2 years.

-Of the three, N26 and Bunq have full banking licences whilst Revolut doesn’t
+N26 have full banking licence whilst Revolut doesn’t

 Wirecard’s share price is down about 97% in 2020, having traded as high as 140 euros per share as recently as April, and at over 100 euros in mid-June.